Top 5 Obesity-Fighting Korean Foods for a Fit You

 - encourages the growth of healthy bacteria in foods

-- makes foods resistant to harmful bacteria that are toxic
+- makes foods resistant to toxic bacteria

-- preserves foods for extended periods of time between the harvest of vegetables and the consumption of such vegetables
+- preserves foods for extended periods of time

 This obesity rate measures the percentage of the people in a country with a body mass index (BMI) of more than 30 kilograms for each square meter or simply a BMI of more than 30.